chaplinjs/chaplin/README.md

 * Controllers for managing individual UI views
 * Rails-style routes which map URLs to controller actions
 * An application view as dispatcher and view manager
-* Model, Collection and View additions for memory-saving object disposal
+* Model, collection and view additions for memory-saving object disposal
-* A Collection with additional manipulation methods for smarter change events
+* A collection with additional manipulation methods for smarter change events
-* A CollectionView for easy and intelligent list rendering
+* A collection view for easy and intelligent list rendering

 ## Technology Stack